 You can print your labels on plain paper using any printer, or to save even more time, you can upgrade to a thermal label printer to print directly on self-stick labels.

 Fulfillment services and warehouses can help automate and handle the shipping for you.
 When you choose to work with a fulfillment center, you will store your inventory at one of their warehouses.
 Depending on their level of integration with your shopping cart, when an order comes in your fulfillment partner will automatically be forwarded the order to pick, pack, and ship orders on your behalf.

 There are a number of advantages to using a fulfillment warehouse including:

 - Cheaper shipping rates.
 Because fulfillment warehouses ship such large quantities for multiple vendors, they receive cheaper shipping rates.
-They're also integrated (usually) with all of the major shipping logistics and 3PL companies, giving you easier access to the widest range of shipping options.
+They also have ecommerce shipping integration capability (usually) with all of the major shipping logistics, giving you easier access to the widest range of shipping options.

 - Shorter shipping times.
-Strategically choosing your fulfillment partner and the warehouse to store your inventory means you can store your inventory closer to the bulk of your customers.
+Strategically choosing your fulfillment partner and the warehouse to store your inventory means you can store your inventory closer to the bulk of your customers and meet customer expectations more readily.

 Fulfillment warehouses aren’t for everyone, though.
 There are several disadvantages as well that a business owner should consider.

 - Branding experience.
 Generally, if you use your packaging presentation as part of your branding experience, like Trunk Club, you’ll be hard pressed to find a fulfillment warehouse that will work with that level of dedication and customization for your brand.

-- Additional costs.
+- Less cost-effective.
 Although you will likely receive better shipping rates working with a fulfillment partner, there are other rates that need to be paid including what are commonly referred to as ‘pick and pack fees’ as well as warehouse storage fees.
 These fees can be determined by order or by monthly fee, so be sure to look into the details and choose what’s best based on your volume.

 Best rates, right away